-It is lastly noted that Houndoom is one of only 46 species of Pokemon known to be capable of undergoing Mega Evolution.
-Tightly holding on to a Houndoominite, Mega Evolution radically changes Houndoom by forcing the growth of massive, bony extensions of their skeleton across the their chest area and along their spine as well as considerable growth in their horns and a significant upward twist to their growth direction.
-The bony material now protruding from the beast’s body is thicker than the rest of its bones and more than capable of resisting direct attack from just about any type of move, especially in regards to physical attacks.
+It is lastly noted that Houndoom is one of only 46 species of Pokémon known to be capable of undergoing Mega Evolution.
+Tightly holding on to a Houndoominite, Mega Evolution radically changes Houndoom by forcing the growth of massive, bony extensions of their skeleton across their chest area and along their spine as well as considerable growth in their horns and a significant upward twist to their growth direction.
+The bony material now protruding from these beasts’ body is thicker than the rest of their bones and more than capable of resisting direct attack from just about any type of move, especially in regards to physical attacks.
 Despite the extra weight that this gives to Mega Houndoom, their muscles are also more well-developed in this form so they are more than capable of pulling the extra mass with little problem; moreover, they are able to make much more efficient use of their internal flame sac to scorch opponents in battle and tend to be a bit more ferocious than they already are initially.
 In terms of stats, this mutation within Mega Houndoom slightly increases their base Special Defense stat, moderately increases their base Speed stat, considerably increases their base Special Attack stat and critically increases their base Defense stat.
 In addition, the new outgrowth of bone material is different from the rest of the beast’s skeleton in that it can absorb and convert thermal energy it picks up from the heat of sunlight, granting these beasts the Solar Power Ability and in turn making them a dangerous beast to approach both at night and in the middle of an otherwise sunny, pleasant day.